Genesis 46 Commentary

 Statistics are important and the scriptures are full of them.
 I would call this the first numbering of the nation of Israel.
 Jacob has grown from 1 to 70

 We see Jacob sending Judah (not Reuben or Simeon or Levi) to go and get instructions from Joseph.
 Remember how Jacob would send Joseph much earlier to check on his other sons!
-While everyone else gets their own share, it’s these two (Joseph and Judah) that define the blessing more clearly and strongly.
+While everyone else gets their own share, it’s these two (Joseph and Judah) that define the blessing more clearly and firmly.

 Diplomacy isn’t a modern invention.
 Check how Joseph’s diplomacy ensures that Israel stays in Goshen!
 He is very much a government worker!
 You would understand the importance of Goshen as the LORD determined that HIS children stayed together in a community of believers, with minimum foreign influence.